e-picas/bash-utils/man/MANPAGE.1.md

 ## SYNOPSIS

+Usage of the library as a script's interpreter:

+    #!/usr/bin/env bash-utils

 Usage of the library in a script:

     source bash-utils || { echo "> bash-utils not found!" >&2; exit 1; };